 C. Interview Excellent Good Average Fair Poor JUDGE 10 points 8 points 6 points 4 points 0 points SCORE 3.
 Confidence, maturity, enthusiasm Competitor exhibited confidence throughout their interview.
 Genuine excitement for the pending position/opportunity and conducted themselves with maturity.
-They would make a great employee! pending position/opportunity The competitor exhibited some level of confidence in their interviewing ability but seemed a little nervous.
-The competitor appeared to be nervous and anxious about the interview.
-It was evident they were excited to be here; they just need more practice with interviews.
-The competitor's nerves got the best of them.
+They would position/opportunity were excited to be here; they just need The competitor's nerves got the best of them.
 They were not able to showcase their best work in the interview.
 Keep trying!
-4. Knowledge of Position/Opportunity Applied For Competitor was knowledgeable about the position / opportunity and related skills to the job, prepared and practiced interview questions and was prepared with research.
+4. Knowledge of make a great employee!
+Competitor was offered the position.
+The competitor was Competitor more practice with interviews.
+Competitor wasn't Competitor lacks Position/Opportunity Applied For knowledgeable about the position / opportunity and related skills to the job, prepared and practiced interview questions and was prepared with research.
 They answered all questions put forth by judges by showing confidence and understanding. knowledgeable of the skills related to the job, internship, etc They had researched and were able to answer most questions. with research.
 Answered some of the questions from the judges.
-Some confidence Competitor wasn't aware of the position they were hiring for or applying for.
+Some confidence aware of the position they were hiring for or applying for.
 They were unable to answer questions asked by the judges.
 5. Closing The closing was excellent.
 The judges were left with a strong overall positive impression of the competitor.
 The closing was strong overall, but the judges did not see the wow factor in the competitor's closing.
 The judges were left with an average overall impression.
 The competitor attempted to close the interview but fell short in some regards.
 The judges were left with a less than positive impression.
 The competitor stumbled in trying to close the interview.
 The judges were left with a negative impression of the competitor and/or the competitor made no attempt to close the interview.
 6. Diction and Pronunciation The competitor speaks clearly, enunciates words.
 Clear, crisp speech which is easy to hear and understand.
 The competitor enunciates most words clearly and is easily understood.
-The competitor speaks clearly, minimal instances when they mumble The competitor mumbles some of the time and speaks at a low volume.
+The competitor speaks clearly, minimal instances when they mumble or do not enunciate their words.
+The competitor mumbles some of the time and speaks at a low volume.
 The judges must ask the competitor to repeat themselves.
 Competitor mumbles, speaks softly, and is hard to hear.
 Judge is unable to hear or understand all or part of the responses to the interview questions 7.
 Eye contact, poise and posture The competitor displays comfortable eye contact, displays confidence in their demeanor; sits up straight throughout interview.
 The competitor makes eye contact most of the time, sits up straight and conducts themselves with confidence. or the judges.
-The competitor makes limited eye contact and does not display good posture.
-The competitor does not make eye contact with the judges.
-They slouch during the interview Subtotal Points for Interview (80): Total Points (185):
+The competitor makes limited eye contact and does not display good posture. slouch during the interview Subtotal Points for Interview (80): Total Points (185):

-\Definition of Diction - Choice of words especially with regard to correctness, clearness, and effectiveness. \\Definition of Pronunciation - Act or manner of uttering officially
+^{}Definition of Diction - Choice of words especially with regard to correctness, clearness, and effectiveness.
+Definition of Pronunciation - Act or manner of uttering officially